wohaco/despace/venus.md

    1. [Venera‑5](venera_5_6.md) (1969.01.05), [Venera‑6](venera_5_6.md) (1969.01.10).
 The Venera 5 lander sent read-outs every 45 s for 53 min before finally succumbing to the temperature & pressure at roughly 320 °C, 26.1 bar.
 The lander confirmed the high temperatures, pressures, & carbon dioxide composition of the atmosphere found by Venera 4.
 The Venera 6 lander sent back readouts every 45 s for 51 min & ceased operation due the temperature & pressure effects at roughly 10 to 12 km altitude.
 The photometer failed to operate, but the atmosphere was sampled at 2 bar & 10 bar pressures.
    1. [Venera‑7](venera_7.md) (1970.08.17).
 The lander's parachute opened at a height of 60 km & atmospheric testing began with results showing the atmosphere to be 97 % carbon dioxide.
 The spacecraft transmitted information to Earth for 53 minutes, which included about 20 minutes from the surface.
    1. [Venera‑8](venera_8.md) (1972.03.27).
 Venera 8 carried out accurate direct (in situ) measurements of atmospheric temperature & pressure, securely tied to the altitude above the surface.
 Wind & light measurements were made.
 The structure of clouds with separation into layers was detected.
    1. [Venera‑9](venera_9_10.md) (1975.06.08), [Venera‑10](venera_9_10.md) (1975.06.14).
 The descent of Venera 9's lander through the cloud layer took about 20 minutes, during which time the lander took measurements of the atmosphere.
 Venera 9 measured clouds that were 30–40 km thick with bases at 30–35 km altitude.
 It also measured atmospheric chemicals including hydrochloric acid, hydrofluoric acid, bromine & iodine.
-Other measurements included surface pressure of about 9.1 MPa, temperature of 485 °C. Venera 10 measured a surface windspeed of 3.5 m/s.
+Other measurements included surface pressure of about 9.1 MPa, temperature of 485 °C. Venera 10 measured a surface wind speed of 3.5 m/s.
 Other measurements included atmospheric pressure at various heights, & temperature, & surface light levels.
    1. [Pioneer-Venus-2](pioneer_venus_2.md) (1978.08.08).
 4 lander of this mission (one large, three small) descended within an hour in the atmosphere of Venus, transmitting the received data back to Earth.
 They confirmed the presence of clouds (consisting mainly of sulfuric acid).
 Two of the landers survived the impact on the surface, & one of them was able to return data for 67 minutes.
    1. [Venera‑11](venera_11_12.md) (1978.09.09), [Venera‑12](venera_11_12.md) (1978.09.14).
 According to the accelerometer at the entrance to the atmosphere was measured atmospheric density in the altitude range from 100 to 65 km.
 With instruments to measure temperature & atmospheric pressure was carried out direct in situ measurements of these parameters from 61 km up to the surface.
 The opacity of the atmosphere was measured in the range of heights from 64 km to the surface, the chemical composition of aerosols — from 64 to 49 km.
 Aerosol scattering was measured from 51 km to the surface, & thunderstorm activity — from 60 km to the surface.
 The gas chromatograph analyzed nine atmospheric samples at altitudes ranging from 42 km to the surface.
 The new mass-spectrometer measured the composition of the atmosphere in the range from 32 to 1 km.
 Altitude profiles of horizontal wind speed & direction were obtained from measurements of Doppler frequency shift of the radio transmitter.
 According to the spectrometer, the first more or less realistic profile of the content of water vapor in the atmosphere was constructed.
 Measurements of Venera 11 & Venera 12 indicated a decrease in water vapor content from 200 ppm at the base of the cloud layer to 20 ppm at the surface.
 The study of optical spectra revealed a wide absorption band, which has not yet been identified with known gases.
 The Venera 12's x-ray fluorescence spectrometer measured cloud particles at an altitude of 64 to 49 km, & then failed to withstand the high ambient temperature.
 It did not find sulfur in cloud inclusions (at the upper detection threshold < 0.1 mg/m³), but found chlorine (0.43 ± 0.06 mg/m³).
 Also, with its help, it was possible to completely eliminate mercury at a concentration of up to one billionth.
 During the descent at an altitude of 32 to 2 km, Venera 11 & Venera 12 registered a large number of electromagnetic pulses similar to distant thunderstorms on Earth.
 The activity was higher in the case of Venus 11 than in the case of Venera 12, & the intensity decreased toward the surface.
 After landing, Venera 11 did not register such pulses, but one intense burst was noted by Venera 12 already on the surface.
 The microphones were in saturation mode due to aerodynamic noise during descent & did not register acoustic noise on the surface.
 The Venera 11 nephelometer measured cloud particles during the descent, & its results confirmed the homogeneity of the cloud layers.
 The main cloud layer was localized between 51 & 48 km, with fog underneath.
 Photometric measurements confirmed that only 3-6 % of sunlight reaches the surface, & intense Rayleigh scattering in a dense atmosphere greatly impairs visibility.
 The horizon was visible at surface level, but details of the landscape were rapidly disappearing in an orange haze.
 There was no sun disk to be seen, the light of the Sun almost uniformly flooding the misty sky.
    1. [Venera‑13](venera_13_14.md) (1981.10.30), [Venera‑14](venera_13_14.md) (1981.11.04). **Venera 13:** The accelerometer turned on at an altitude of 100 km & carried out measurements of atmospheric density until the opening of the parachute.
 Scientific instruments turned on immediately after the opening of the main parachute, & the descent time from the moment of opening the parachute to landing was a little more than an hour.
 The nephelometer data on the structure & microphysical characteristics of the atmosphere confirmed the results that the main cloud system consists of three different layers of clouds.
 According to Doppler shear measurements, high-altitude horizontal wind profiles were constructed & turbulence estimates were made.
 Also, during the descent of the lander, the content of gas components in the atmosphere was measured. **Venera 14:** The parameters of the descent of Venera 14 were similar to the descent of Venera 13.
 The Venera 14 lander performed the same set of measurements during descent in the atmosphere & after landing as Venera 13, & obtained very similar results.
 The content of certain components in the atmosphere according to the mass spectrometer data: carbon dioxide 97 %, molecular hydrogen 4.0 % ± 0.3 %, noble gases (Ar, Ne, Kr, Xe).
 The gas chromatograph revealed a high content of hydrogen sulfide, carbonyl sulfide, & molecular hydrogen.
 Other components: water vapor, molecular oxygen, sulfur hexafluoride, & krypton.